Omicron slammed essential workers. So the National Guard became teachers, janitors and more.

 Lin, the call center staffer, jumped into covid-19 missions full-time after graduating from college early in 2020 — a muted milestone she did not even mark with photos.
 At first, Lin said, she sewed masks.
 Then she set up testing lanes.
 Then she helped give out vaccines.

-Ten minutes down the road from her work station at Ruby Memorial last week, a billboard flashed between anti-vaccine messages and pleas for more hospital workers.
+Ten minutes down the road from her work station at J.W.
+Ruby Memorial Hospital last week, a billboard flashed between anti-vaccine messages and pleas for more hospital workers.

 “Up to $20K Sign-On Bonus!” a health system enticed.
 “JOIN OUR TEAM.”
-Not far away, near a McDonald’s, another sign was seeking nurses for WVU Medicine, the West Virginia University health system that includes Ruby Memorial.
+Not far away, near a McDonald’s, another sign was seeking nurses for WVU Medicine, the West Virginia University health system that includes J.W.
+Ruby Memorial Hospital.

 Lin marveled at how the Guard’s work fighting the pandemic has shape-shifted and dragged on.